NerdLord27/CMU-SSI-IT_Lab_code/README.md

 # Using PHP built-in server
 php -S localhost:8000

-# Or configure your web server to serve the ctf-sqli directory
+# Or configure your web server to serve the ctf-sql directory
 ```

 #### 4. Access the Application